uItramarine/youtube-playlist-combiner/README.md

 Combine all tracks from public playlist into one.

 # Plan
-- Add error chatching
+- Add error chatching for downloader process
-- Refactoring
 - Add abbility to send music in chanal

 # Info
-Might be need to install ffmpeg package
+Might be need to install ffmpeg package `pip install yt-dlp`

-pip install yt-dlp